SingleStore: Replication

 A SingleStore cluster can be configured in "High Availability" (HA) mode, where every data partition is automatically created with primary and replica partitions on two separate leaf nodes.
 In HA mode, aggregators send transactions to the primary partitions, which then send logs to the secondary partitions.
 In the event of an unexpected primary failure, the replica partitions take over as primary partitions, in a fully online operation with no downtime.

 Iceberg support and vector search

-In 2024, SingleStore updated its architecture to include support for Apache Iceberg, enabling more efficient data lake management and querying.
-The release also added enhanced full-text search for more efficient data retrieval, autoscaling for better resource management, and a "bring your own cloud" deployment option, offering users greater flexibility in cloud infrastructure choices.
+In 2024, SingleStore added support for Apache Iceberg, a table format used in data lake architectures.
+The release also included updates to vector search, full-text search, autoscaling, and deployment options.

 Distribution formats

-SingleStore can be downloaded for free and run on Linux for systems up to 4 leaf nodes of 32 gigs RAM each; an Enterprise license is required for larger deployments and for official SingleStore support.SingleStore is also available as a managed service named SingleStore Helios, available in various regions in Google Cloud and Amazon Web Services.
-The underlying engine and potential system performance are identical in all distribution formats.
+SingleStore can be downloaded for free and run on Linux for systems up to 4 leaf nodes of 32 gigs RAM each; an Enterprise license is required for larger deployments and for official SingleStore support.
+The system is also available as a managed cloud service named SingleStore Helios, which is available on public cloud platforms including Google Cloud and Amazon Web Services.
+The underlying engine is identical in all distribution formats.

-SingleStore includes a set of tools, called SingleStore Tools, for installing, managing, and monitoring its distributed database across multiple machines.
-It also offers a browser-based interface, SingleStore Studio, for running queries, monitoring the database, and viewing cluster health and status.
+The system includes tools for installation, management, and monitoring of database clusters across multiple machines; as well as a web-based interface for querying and administration.